 - Stops you from spreading yourself too thin - burnout is real, and it happens in the legal industry to an alarming degree

 - Show you a new methodology!
-Your employees just might find a quicker or better way to get the job done
+Your employees just might create a quicker or better way to get the job done

-There are a lot of secondary benefits that we're going to cover, from helping your attorneys learn new skills to spreading the workload across the firm.
+We'll cover many secondary benefits, from helping your attorneys learn new skills to spreading the workload across the firm.

 How To Delegate Well

 If you haven't got great communication skills, you better brush up on those first, because this is all about clear instructions.
-You'll need to explain what the task is in way more detail than you're used to.
+You'll need to determine exactly what the task is and explain it in way more detail than you're used to.
 In the beginning, in fact, delegation just seems like a lot of extra work!
 You need to make sure your employee has:

 - Dates and deadlines